jocaron27/threejs-tutorial/README.md

 ```
 DELETE
-- Delete Instructor (only if no cohorts)
+- Delete Instructor (only if no cohorts) (i.e. "/api/instructors/:instructorId")
 - Delete Student
 ```